dkosmari/Papaya-HUD/README.md

  - CPU utilization, for all 3 PowerPC cores, and the ARM core.

  - GPU utilization.
-Note: this might lower the frame rate for some games.
+Note: this will lower the frame rate for some games.

  - Network configuration (WiFi SSID, or Ethernet).

- - Network bandwidth rate.
+ - Network bandwidth.

- - Filesystem read rate.
+ - Filesystem read speed.

- - Button press rate.
+ - Button presses per second.

 You can also use a button shortcut to toggle the HUD on or off.
 By default it's **TV + L** on the gamepad, but you can change it in the plugin config menu (**L + DOWN + SELECT**).